Blessing of the Roads

 Campaign resources and tools

-Download a copy of the Blessing of the Road 2016 campaign Kit or any of the following templates by completing the download form.
+To find out more information about the campaign, download a copy of the Blessing of the Road 2017 Campaign Kit or any of the following templates by completing the download form.

 - Blessing of the Roads fact sheet

 - Blessing of the Roads event poster, A4 and A3 size

 - Blessing of the Roads event running sheet sample

 - Blessing of the Roads, Prayer sample